 The instructions on the Aquaseal mention applying a second coat of glue once the first has dried for 5 minutes.
 Apply the second coat in the same manner and allow to dry for 10 minutes.

 We've found that for smaller nicks this second coat isn't always needed.
 Please use your own judgement on your repair if you need one or two coats of glue.
 The second coat will likely create a stronger bond.

 Flatten out the suit so that the two surfaces come together.
 The bond is instant.

 Press the two surfaces firmly together.

-Note: the suit can be used in the water straight away.
+The suit can be used in the water straight away.
 However, the maximum bond is achieved over a period of 4 to 6 hours.
-Therefore, you should avoid putting any immediate pressure on to the repaired surface should you need to get into it immediately.
+Therefore, you should use extra caution to avoid putting any immediate pressure on to the repaired surface if you need to get into your wetsuit immediately.

 *If you find you've completed all the steps and the tear is not completely sealed you can easily repeat the steps, to fill in the area that did not seal.
 We also find that it can be useful to use the paperclip to apply a thin seal along the seam of the repaired tear.
 Use a baby wipe or damp paper towel to remove any excess glue from the around the repair site while it's still wet.
 Allow the new layer of glue to dry completely.